erkac/f5-demo-lab/README.md

   * In order to work with `./F5-CLI/03_do.sh` it is need to
     * rename `./DO/do-vlab-full-example.json` to .`/DO/do-vlab-full.json`
     * insert valid Base Reg Key to `"regKey":`

+## TS Folder
+Testing Telemetry streaming module for logging.
+It contains just Generic HTTP Consumer `./TS/ts-generic-http.json` which is getting data from example app `./TS/as3-example-app.json`.

 ## F5-CLI Folder